elasticspoon/personal_site/_posts/2023/09/03/2023-09-03-Deep Dive Ruby Procs, Blocks and Lambdas.md

 some_method lambda { |a, b| puts a; puts b } #=> ArgumentError: given 1 expected 2
 ```

-A lambda is closer to a regular method with positional arguments, it must receive the expected amount of arguments.
+A lambda is closer to a regular method with positional arguments; it must receive the expected amount of arguments.
 The other difference in the two is how calls to `return` are handled.

 ### Return Semantics

-The basic difference is in a lambda a call to `return` exits the lambda and returns the final value of the lambda to whatever context called the lambda.
+In a lambda, a call to `return

+` exits the lambda and returns the final value of the lambda to whatever context called the lambda.

 ```ruby
 def test_method